 The objective of a these plans is to ensure the well is designed and managed in accordance with sound engineering principles and industry best practice, including identification of risks.

 An Application to Drill must be submitted to the Petroleum Division (PD) for approval.
-The Department of Mines and Petroleum (DMP) authorises approval to drill and may put conditions on the approval.
-During drilling operations DMP will require the title holder to:
+The Department of Mines, Industry Regulation and Safety (DMIRS) authorises approval to drill and may put conditions on the approval.
+During drilling operations the department will require the title holder to:

 - conduct baseline monitoring of aquifers in new areas

 - monitor and verify cementing operations (logging)

-- conduct real time monitoring of pressures and drilling fluids during operations, which are reported to DMP daily
+- conduct real time monitoring of pressures and drilling fluids during operations, which are reported to DMIRS daily

 - review mirco-seismic monitoring of stimulated wells, where applicable